-- One of 13 founders of Congressional Black Caucus
+* Was one of 13 founders of the Congressional Black Caucus

-- Plotted with radical Ramsey Clark and others about ways to impeach President George W. Bush
+* Plotted with Ramsey Clark and others about ways to impeach President George W. Bush

-Born in Detroit in May 1929, John Conyers, Jr. is a Democratic Member of Congress who represents the 14th District of Michigan, which includes roughly half of Detroit, most of Dearborn (with America’s largest Arab-American community), and all of Hamtramck.
-This district has an electorate that is 61 percent black.
-Conyers chairs the powerful House Judiciary Committee and sits on several subcommittees.
+Born in Detroit in May 1929, John Conyers Jr. was a longtime Democratic Member of Congress who represented the 14th District of Michigan, a majority-black district which included roughly half of Detroit, most of Dearborn (with America’s largest Arab-American community), and all of Hamtramck.
+Conyers chaired the powerful House Judiciary Committee from 2007-11.

-Conyers worked from 1959 to 1961 as a legislative assistant to Detroit congressman John Dingell, and from 1961 to 1964 as a politically appointed referee of the Michigan Workmen’s Compensation Department.
+Conyers worked from 1959-61 as a legislative assistant to Detroit congressman John Dingell, and from 1961-64 as a politically appointed referee of the Michigan Workmen’s Compensation Department.

 For an overview of Conyers’ votes on a variety of key issues, click here.

 In the 1990s and early 2000s, Conyers was the most prominent lawmaker lobbying to free Mumia Abu-Jamal, the convicted murderer of a Philadelphia police officer.

-Conyers has deliberately designed legislation to treat citizens of different skin colors differently.
-One such law, the End Racial Profiling Act of 2001, required police officers to keep statistics on the race of people they question or arrest in order to discourage “racial profiling” of minorities.
+Conyers deliberately designed legislation to treat citizens of different skin colors differently.
+One such law, the End Racial Profiling Act of 2001, required police officers to keep statistics on the race of people they questioned or arrested, in order to discourage “racial profiling” of nonwhite minorities.

 In May 2002 Conyers was one of 17 House Democrats who voted against a Resolution (HR 392) expressing support for Israel as it faced terrorist attacks that had killed more than 600 civilians, including several Americans.

-In January 2003 Conyers was the only member of Congress to speak before, and lend his prestige to, an anti-war rally organized by the Marxist-Leninist, pro-North Korean front group International A.N.S.W.E.R.
+In January 2003 Conyers was the only member of Congress to lend his prestige to an anti-war rally organized by the Marxist-Leninist, pro-North Korean front group International A.N.S.W.E.R.

-Two months later, Conyers privately convened and invited other members of Congress to a gathering that featured Ramsey Clark and more than two-dozen leftist attorneys and legal scholars; the purpose of the meeting was to discuss how to impeach President George W. Bush as a way to prevent military action against Saddam Hussein.
-Two decades earlier, Conyers had likewise proposed impeaching President Ronald Reagan for ordering the October 1983 U.S. invasion of Grenada.
+Two months later, Conyers privately convened — and invited other members of Congress to — a gathering that featured Ramsey Clark and more than two-dozen leftist attorneys and legal scholars; the purpose of the meeting was to discuss how to impeach President George W. Bush as a way to prevent military action against Saddam Hussein.
+Two decades earlier, Conyers had similarly proposed impeaching President Ronald Reagan for ordering the October 1983 U.S. invasion of Grenada.

-On June 16, 2005, Conyers scheduled a media event to deliver to the Bush White House what he described as “over 540,000 signatures from Americans demanding a response from the Administration to the charges [that the U.S. and Britain, in an effort to justify an invasion of Iraq, had tampered with intelligence reports about Saddam Hussein’s weapons programs] set forth” in the so-called Downing Street Memo.
+On June 16, 2005, Conyers scheduled a media event to deliver to the Bush White House what he described as “over 540,000 signatures from Americans demanding a response from the Administration to the charges set forth” in the so-called Downing Street Memo, which indicated that the U.S. and Britain, in an effort to justify an invasion of Iraq, had tampered with intelligence reports about Saddam Hussein’s weapons programs.
 Conyers publicized his efforts via a carefully orchestrated schedule of pre-arranged interviews with such media outlets as CNN, National Public Radio, and Air America Radio (most notably on programs hosted by Al Franken and Amy Goodman).
-Conyers also acknowledged the strong support his signature campaign had received from such weblogs as Raw Story, BradBlog, DailyKos, Democratic Underground, Progressive Democrats of America, and Moveon.org.
+Conyers also acknowledged the strong support that his signature campaign had received from such weblogs as Raw Story, BradBlog, DailyKos, Democratic Underground, Progressive Democrats of America, and Moveon.org.

-Conyers is a longtime ally of the notoriously corrupt, pro-socialist, community organization ACORN.
+Conyers was a longtime ally of the notoriously corrupt, pro-socialist, community organization ACORN.
 In the fall of 2008, he said that ACORN was “a long-standing and well-regarded organization that fights for the poor and working class.”
-ACORN gave Conyers a 100 percent rating on its 2006 legislative scorecard, and in the summer of 2008 the congressman received enthusiastic applause as he addressed the group’s national convention in Detroit and denounced U.S. corporations as “capitalist predators.”
+ACORN, meanwhile, gave Conyers a 100 percent rating on its 2006 legislative scorecard, and in the summer of 2008 the congressman received enthusiastic applause as he addressed the group’s national convention in Detroit and denounced U.S. corporations as “capitalist predators.”